gpstar81/GPStar-proton-pack/OPERATION.md

 - This dial will be used to navigate the menu system and adjust volume in certain cases (see "Wand Settings Menu System" section).

 ## Mode Original Operation Guide
-**Mode Original**: This mode relects original production documentation from 1984 on how the Proton Pack and Neutrona Wand operate together.
-This reflects most of the usage, power up scenes and switch toggle sequences you see throughout all the films.
+**Mode Original**: This mode reflects original production documentation from 1984 on how the Proton Pack and Neutrona Wand operate together.
 Other variation differences are the bargraph animations, wand sound effects and power levels.

 ## Optional Wand Features
 ![](images/OperationNeutrona7.jpg)